Molino Dam: Rehabilitation and Restoration of Prinza

 The Molino Dam now serves as a footbridge for easy access from Las Piñas to Bacoor and vice versa.
 In commemoration of Saint Ezekiel Moreno's dedication and contribution to the people of Cavite and Las Piñas, they embarked on a joint project entitled "Rehabilitation and Restoration of Prinza", a beautification and preservation effort to develop a section of the historic dam.

 This mark Saint Ezekiel Moreno y Diaz's legacy and the friendship of Las Piñas and Bacoor, Cavite in their efforts to preserve a significant historical site.

-The proclamation of Saint Ezekiel Moreno y Diaz Park was under Sangguniang Bayan Resolution No. 50 Series of 2010 dated March 8, 2010 through the initiative of Mayor Strike B. Revilla, Vic Mayor Rosette M. Fernando, and SB Members.
+The proclamation of Saint Ezekiel Moreno y Diaz Park was under Sangguniang Bayan Resolution No. 50 s. of 2010, dated March 8, 2010 through the initiative of Mayor Strike Revilla, Vice Mayor Rosette Fernando, and Sangguniang Bayan members.